-▶ Midterm Grades: Per university policy, a midterm grade will be posted to SWORDS for all students in this course one week before the withdrawal deadline.
+• Midterm Grades: Per university policy, a midterm grade will be posted to SWORDS for all students in this course one week before the withdrawal deadline (Wednesday, October 5).
 The midterm grade is strictly advisory and will not be part of your permanent student record.
-The grade posted in this course will reflect your current course average as posted in the Brightspace gradebook according to the grading scale found elsewhere on this syllabus.
+Students whose course average at the midterm point is passing will be assigned the midterm grade of "Satisfactory" rather than a specific letter grade; students who are failing the course will be assigned an "F."

 You should be aware that midterm grades do not guarantee a particular final grade in the course, as future assignments will also affect the final course grade you earn.

 • Grading Philosophy: Your grades will be earned based my judgment of your performance in meeting the learning objectives of the course, and not on the basis of good intentions, whether or not you agree with my political or ideological views (you probably don't), or how much effort you put in to the course.
 To judge your performance comprehensively, my grading may include both objective and subjective assessments; sometimes there is a clear "right" answer, sometimes there is no one "right" answer, and sometimes there are a number of potential responses that vary in completeness and correctness, and so my approach to grading differs based on that reality.

-My commitment to you is that I will assign fair and appropriate grades, in a reasonably timely manner, according to this philosophy, based on the work that is presented for grading.
+My commitment to you is that I will assign fair and appropriate grades, in a reasonably timely manner,1 according to this philosophy, based on the work that is presented for grading.
 If at any time you believe I have not met that standard, see the section on "Grade Appeals" below.

-&lt;sup>1Some assignments, such as the reading quizzes online, are automatically graded, so you can expect fairly quick feedback on those.
+1Some assignments, such as the reading quizzes online, are automatically graded, so you can expect fairly quick feedback on those.
 You should expect the grading of written work to generally take between 5 and 10 business days.